 Clay and Paper Theatre creates, develops and performs highly original, multi-disciplinary, community driven theatrical works, using narrative theatre and large-scale puppetry in public spaces for large and diverse audiences.
 Since 1994, we have produced plays, pageants and parades with and within the community, grounded in the idea that performance in public space is an act of cultural transformation.
-Our practice of building, rehearsing and performing in full public view is an attempt on our part to “bring back the commons”, reunite art with the daily life of the community, and to make art accessible to all.
-Clay and Paper Theatre has been the resident theatre company in Dufferin Grove Park for over twenty-three years.
+Our practice of building, rehearsing and performing in full public view is an attempt on our part to reunite art with the daily life of the community, and to make art accessible to all.
+Clay and Paper Theatre has been the resident theatre company in Dufferin Grove Park for twenty-five years.

 HOW WE WORK